Britain announces new aviation sanctions against Russia | Business

 Britain announces new aviation sanctions against Russia

 The foreign office said it would lay new legislation on Wednesday to implement the measures, which also include a power to remove from the British aircraft register any aircraft belonging to sanctioned Russian individuals and entities.
-The new measures would also prevent aviation and space related exports including insurance and re-insurance.
+Transport minister Grant Shapps said one aircraft had already been impounded while further investigations were carried out.

 - Country: